-The Otolith Collective and The Showroom present On Vanishing Land, a new work by British sound artists and theorists Mark Fisher and Justin Barton.
+In 2013 The Otolith Collective and The Showroom presented On Vanishing Land, a new work by British sound artists and theorists Mark Fisher and Justin Barton.

-On Vanishing Land (2013, 45min) is a magisterial audio-essay that evokes a walk undertaken by the artists along the Suffolk coastline in 2005, from Felixstowe container port to the Anglo-Saxon burial ground at Sutton Hoo.
+On Vanishing Land (2013, 45min) is an expansive audio-essay that evokes a walk undertaken by the artists along the Suffolk coastline in 2006, from Felixstowe container port to the Anglo-Saxon burial ground at Sutton Hoo.

-Mark Fisher and Justin Barton: On Vanishing Land is jointly commissioned and produced by The Showroom and The Otolith Collective.
+Mark Fisher and Justin Barton: On Vanishing Land was jointly commissioned and produced by The Showroom and The Otolith Collective.

 Supported using public funding by the National Lottery through Arts Council England.
 We gratefully acknowledge funding from PRS for Music Foundation.
 Event support from Markson Pianos and Bawdsey Radar.